Krshia shook her head.

 “So are they here?
 In the city, I mean?”

 “Nah.
 They’re almost always out on some campaign.
 The Liscorian army fights wherever.
-I think they were in the east, fighting near the Walled City.”
+I think they were in the east, fighting near one of the Walled Cities.”

 That all made a sort of sense to Erin, although she was having a hard time thinking of a parallel with her world.
 That was also because she hated history class.
 But she vaguely recalled the Mongols doing something similar.
 Or was it the Turks?
 The Swiss?
 Now she had no idea.